Xiermires/alkemy-etc/README.md

 }
 ```

-since we are not using the constants are private and we used them once, we remove them for a resulting class.
+since the constants are private and we used them once, we remove them for a resulting class.

 ```java
 public class TemperatureChecker